What Is The IRS Form 3520?

 To do anything else is simply delaying the inevitable confrontation, and wasting your time and mental bandwidth.

-Form 3520 Quiet Disclosure and Form 3520 Silent Disclosure
+Form 3520 Quiet Disclosure And Form 3520 Silent Disclosure

 In a Form 3520 quiet disclosure or Form 3520 silent disclosure, the filer submits an amended or late Form 3520, and hopes that the IRS simply (somehow) doesn’t notice the delinquency or assess a penalty.